gonzalu/ComfyUI_YFG_Comical/README.md

 This node selects a single image from a given directory (with optional recursion into subdirectories).
 It supports **true randomness** (via Random.org integration if configured) or deterministic selection by index/filename.
-It also tracks previously selected images so you can compare “current” vs “previous” outputs.
+It also tracks previously selected images so you can compare "current" vs "previous" outputs.

 #### ✨ Features
 - **Built-in directory browser**